Keeper-Wallet/Keeper-Wallet-Extension/README.md

 Legend keys

-- - optional field, data are automatically supplied from WavesKeeper. \
+- - optional field, data are automatically supplied from KeeperWallet. \
     [x,y] – length limit from x to y. \
     [,x] – length limit to x. \
     [y,] – length limit from y. \